how it works

 Haumiller's Approach to Intermittent & Multi-Lane Indexing

-Haumiller does not treat continuous motion as the automatic answer for every automation challenge.
+Haumiller does not treat continuous motion as the default solution for every automation challenge.

 Related Technologies